littlebunnychu/odin-recipes/README.md

 # odin-recipes
-This this my first project about using the knowledge to build a recipe website
+This this my first project about using the knowledge to build a recipe website.